Russellislam08/RAMLogger/README.md

 ## Why Did I Make This?
 I was in the market for purchasing a new laptop as my current one, the one I used to write this, is in a very bad condition and warrants a replacement.
 However, the particular laptop I was looking at purchasing did not have user upgradeable memory.

 This meant that the configuration I buy now is permanent and cannot be changed.
 Since the memory was not upgradeable, I had to decide just how much I actually require.
-But to do so, I needed to know just how much of my system RAM do I actually use.
+But to do so, I needed to know just how much of my system RAM do I actually use on a typical basis.

 So, I decided to write a little program that would run in the background while I'm using my system under typical conditions and monitor how much memory I am using.
 At the end, this helped me figure out how much memory I would require in my future system but also made me more wary about just how much memory I use, even though it might not feel like a lot.